-The mean air temperature during this stage was recorded as 18.0°C, it exceeded the normal and mean relative humidity was 54% (below normal).
-Precipitation amount to 16.1 mm distributed in 5 days was experienced during this stage which affected the pollination process to some extent.
-The ETo exceeded the normal but the CWR remained slightly below the normal.
-To keep the normal growth of crop at this very significant stage, the precipitation was not enough to meet the water requirements, the field was irrigated twice.
+The mean air temperature during this stage was recorded as 22.8°C and mean relative humidity was 51%.
+Precipitation amount to 10.0 mm distributed over 2 consecutive days was experienced during this stage which affected the pollination process to some extent as it causes shedding of flowers.